 I have worked for the NHS 2gether Trust as a Person-Centred Counsellor, supporting people with depression and anxiety, as well as for a local Mental Health Support Charity.
-I work as a peripatetic counsellor supporting adolescents in schools and community settings and as a school counsellor in a local secondary schoo.
-I also volunteer for a Suicide Prevention Charity in Cheltenham.
+I work as a senior counsellor for Teens I’m Crisis in a local secondary school and have volunteered for a Suicide Prevention Charity in Cheltenham.

-I have previously worked with young people experiencing eating disorders in a support group setting.
+I have experience of supporting young people with eating disorders and those who care for them in a group setting.

 My additional training involves:

 KUF Personality Disorder awareness training